cambridge-mlg/combiner/README.md

 		|-- img2.png
 		...

-To align with the resolution of Kodak, the training images should be randomly cropped with 512x768 or 768x512 patches.
+To align with the resolution of Kodak, the training images should be randomly cropped into 512x768 or 768x512 patches.

 ## Running the code